 Co-branded Airline Cards

 Each of the three legacy U.S. carriers offers a high-end co-branded card via their banking partners.
-The table below summarizes the benefits and fees associated with these cards.

 There are some key distinctions between the lounge benefits offered by these cards.
 The most important is the difference between a “full membership” and “access privileges.”
 A membership means that you can access the lounge anytime, not just when you are flying on that carrier.
 In addition, full membership means that you also have access to lounges operated by other carriers in the same alliance (SkyTeam, Star Alliance or oneworld), whereas access only grants entry into the co-branded airline’s own lounge network.
 We flesh out the details more below: